onyx-platform/onyx/README.md

 Generate plugin templates through Leiningen with [`onyx-plugin`](https://github.com/MichaelDrogalis/onyx-plugin).

-### Offical Dashboard
+### Offical Dashboard and Metrics

 You can run a dashboard to monitor Onyx cluster activity, found [here](https://github.com/lbradstreet/onyx-dashboard).
+Further, you can collect metrics and send them to the dashboard, or anywhere, by using the [onyx-metrics plugin](https://github.com/MichaelDrogalis/onyx-metrics).

 ### lib-onyx